 - Doctor’s orders.
 At medical appointments, keep your journal handy for noting instructions and next steps.

-Absolute Companion Care’s experts in senior care in Phoenix, MD and surrounding areas are happy to provide assistance with keeping a journal to record this information and more.
+Absolute Companion Care, providers of senior care and dementia care in Towson, MD and the surrounding areas, is happy to provide assistance with keeping a journal to record this information and more.
 Reach out to us at 410-357-9640 to request your no-cost in-home consultation to learn more about how our skilled dementia care can improve life for a senior you love and make family caregiving a more manageable task for you.